wp-plugins/dreamspeed-cdn/readme.txt

 <strong>Can I force older images to be pushed?</strong>

 Yes.
-Go to the CDN page and at the bottom is a section "Migrate Exisiting Files" - If there's a checkbox and a button, you have files to upload, so check the box and press the button.
+Go to the CDN page and at the bottom is a section "Migrate Existing Files" - If there's a checkbox and a button, you have files to upload, so check the box and press the button.

 The uploader runs in chunks per hour, since it has to upload <em>all</em> image sizes, as well as edit your posts.
 If you have over 20k images, it may NOT work right, however.